 Induction of labour is usually offered because continuing with the pregnancy may cause risks to you or your baby's health.
 These are some of the common reasons why induction may be offered to you:

 Induction of labour is usually planned in advance.
 Your LMC will arrange for you to be admitted to hospital as an in-patient.

 The process of induction can be different for everyone.
 Most women will have their babies within 24 hours; for others induction may take up to two to three days.

 If you require an induction of labour, you may consider being part of our Oblige Induction of Labour trial.
 For more information, take a look at the Oblige website().

 For more information on being induced, refer to the sections below.

 Stretch and sweep is a examination that maybe done prior to or during the induction to encourage labour.
 It is a vaginal examination where the midwife or doctor inserts a finger through the cervix, if possible, separating the membranes from the uterus without breaking them.
-The UK National Health Service has produced a video about stretch and sweep.

 There are a range of methods that can be used to induce your labour:

 During your induction your baby's heart beat will be monitored with a Cardiotocograph (CTG) machine.
 You will also have an IV line (a drip) inserted in your hand or arm.

 While you are waiting for labour to start, you can eat, drink and walk around.
 It's important to drink plenty of fluids.